Little-known Timacuan Golf Club in Lake Mary is a big-time Orlando-area play

 The two nines are distinct in style but equal in appeal.
 Which nine you'll fancy will depend on what you consider your cup of tea.

 "Depends where you're from," Director of Golf Nate Stevenson said.
 "Those from England tend to relate more to the front nine, and those looking for a more traditional Florida layout tend to favor the back."

 Timacuan Golf Club: The verdict

 A quick trip from Orlando, Timacuan is both the smart and convenient play.
 And if you can't decide what type of golf you're in the mood for, choose Timacuan and receive the perfect dosage of dunes and doozy.

 The club's location and facilities have also made it a popular pick to host top area tournaments.
-In 2012, it's already hosted the NGA Tour, Ladies Suncoast Tour, Hurricane Junior Tour, Golf Channel Am Tour, Moolight Mini Tour and the U.S. Kids Tour.
-And in May, it will host a local U.S. Open Qualifier, where 84 entrants will compete for five-to-six spots in the sectional qualifier in hopes of teeing it up in the U.S. Open at Olympic Club.
+The course has hosted a local U.S. Open Qualifier, the NGA Tour, Ladies Suncoast Tour, Hurricane Junior Tour, Golf Channel Am Tour, Moolight Mini Tour and the U.S. Kids Tour.